BartMoyaers/BvhToDeepMimic/README.md

 ## Goal

 The [DeepMimic project](https://github.com/xbpeng/DeepMimic) currently offers no way to import custom reference motions.
 This is shown in [DeepMimic issue #23](https://github.com/xbpeng/DeepMimic/issues/23).
 This project aims to transfer animation data from .BVH files into DeepMimic Motion files.
 Motion files can then be used to Train DeepMimic skills.
 Many thanks to user [SleepingFox88](https://github.com/SleepingFox88) for starting off the project.
 Original repository can be found [here](https://github.com/SleepingFox88/BvhToMimic).
+This repository currently works well with [this database](http://mocap.cs.sfu.ca/).

 ## Progress